 Lack of help for Adults with ADHD

-I have three adult children, one of whom was diagnosed with ADHD fourteen years ago since when I have been continuously studying ADHD.
+I have three adult children, one of whom was diagnosed with ADHD seventeen years ago since when I have been continuously studying ADHD.

 - Certificate of Professional Studies in Education, Leicester 2004